 Requirement id SSI.02 Short title Cloud security certificate update Description The system should provide a way for appropriate entities (CAB) to update security certifications for the cloud providers as indicated by the Life-Cycle Manager .
-Status Partially implemented Comments The functionality is already implemented but the SSI Framework has not been integrated with the Life-Cycle Manager yet.
+Status Fully Implemented Comments The Life-Cycle Manager updates the certificate status to the SSI Framework issuer.

 Requirement id SSI.03 Short title Cloud security certificate revocation Description The system should provide a way for appropriate entities (CAB) to revoke security certifications for the cloud providers as indicated by the Life-Cycle Manager .
-Status Partially implemented Comments The functionality is already implemented but the SSI Framework has not been integrated with the Life-Cycle Manager yet.
+Status Fully Implemented Comments The Life-Cycle Manager updates the certificate status to revoked to the SSI Framework issuer.